khairulhabibataws/serverless-samples/serverless-graphql-api/java-appsync-sam/README.md

 This project is set up like a standard Java project with maven.

-You can directly call maven build to build the project
+You can directly call maven package to build and test the project

 ```
-$ mvn clean test
+$ mvn clean package
 ```

 To build and deploy your application for the first time, run the following in your shell: